 The fetal exposure to Tylenol/acetaminophen cord blood samples contained high levels of the drug pregnant women took for pain relief.

-A Johns Hopkins University study found prenatal acetaminophen exposure led to adverse neurodevelopmental outcomes, including developmental disorders like autism spectrum disorder (ASD).
+A Johns Hopkins University study found antenatal exposure to acetaminophen led to adverse neurodevelopmental outcomes, including developmental disorders like ASD.

 Taking Tylenol or Acetaminophen Products

-Acetaminophen is a pain reliever and fever reduction medication found in many over-the-counter medicines, which makes Tylenol usage reasonably common.
-Prenatal acetaminophen use has led to pregnancy complications.
+Acetaminophen is a pain reliever and fever reduction medication found in many over-the-counter medicines, making Tylenol reasonably common.
+Prenatal acetaminophen usage has led to pregnancy complications.

-The research linking Tylenol/acetaminophen during pregnancy has led to a rise in dangerous drug lawsuits.
+The research linking Tylenol/acetaminophen during pregnancy has led to a rise in Tylenol autism lawsuits.

 Children Taking Tylenol or Generic Acetaminophen

-One fetal brain development study found that children who took acetaminophen during their first year of life were more likely to develop autism spectrum disorders (ASDs).
+One fetal brain development study found that children who took acetaminophen during their first year of life were more likely to develop autism spectrum disorder.

-Another Johns Hopkins University study found that children who took Tylenol six times or more in their first year had an increased risk (three times more likely) of developing autism spectrum disorder (ASD) and complex developmental disorder.
+Another Johns Hopkins University study found that children who took Tylenol six times or more in their first year had an increased risk (three times more likely) of developing ASD and complex developmental disorders.

-While these studies do not prove that acetaminophen causes autism spectrum disorder, Complex Developmental Disorder, or attention deficit hyperactivity disorder (ADHD), they suggest that there may be a link between the two.
+While these studies do not prove that acetaminophen causes ASD, Complex Developmental Disorder, or ADHD, they suggest that there may be a link between the two.

-If you are concerned about fetal exposure to Tylenol, and your child's development, talk to your doctor about any medications you took while pregnant or your child is taking, including acetaminophen.
-Contact our dangerous drug lawyers at (888) 424-5757 for a free legal consultation.
+If you are concerned about antenatal exposure to Tylenol, and your child's development, contact our dangerous drug lawyers at (888) 424-5757 for a free legal consultation regarding Tylenol autism lawsuits.

 What Is Tylenol (Generic Acetaminophen)?

-Tylenol (generic acetaminophen) relieves pain and is an effective fever reducer.
+Tylenol, or generic acetaminophen, is an effective pain reliever and fever reducer.
 The over-the-counter medicine is a nonsteroidal anti-inflammatory drug (NSAID).

-Pregnant women have been told to avoid taking acetaminophen, also known as Tylenol, during their pregnancy to ensure nothing happens with their fetal development.
+Expectant mothers have been told to avoid taking acetaminophen, also known as Tylenol, during their pregnancy to ensure nothing influences fetal brain development.

-Previous acetaminophen medical records research found significant health risks, suggesting a link between Tylenol usage (prolonged exposure or not) and an increased risk of neurological disorders in children.
+Previous acetaminophen medical records research found significant health risks, suggesting a link between Tylenol usage (prolonged exposure or not) and an increased possibility of neurological disorders in children.

-Autism spectrum disorder (ASD) affects how a person communicates and relates to others.
+ASD affects how a person communicates and relates to others.
 It can also impact how a person sees the world and their behavior.
-Autism is estimated to occur in 1 in 88 children in the United States, according to the Centers for Disease Control and Prevention (CDC).
+Autism is estimated to occur in one in eighty-eight children in the United States, according to the Centers for Disease Control and Prevention (CDC).

 Boys are four times more likely to have autism than girls.
-While the cause of autism is unknown, scientific research conducted by Johns Hopkins Medicine and others suggest that a combination of genetic and environmental factors may cause it.
+While the cause of autism is unknown, scientific research conducted by Johns Hopkins Medicine and others suggest a combination of genetics and environmental factors may cause it.

 Children with autism may not understand sarcasm, jokes, or body language, making social interactions challenging.
 They may be more interested in topics such as numbers, letters, or animals than in talking about what happened at school that day.